tinakiedaisch/bait_design_from_orthologs/README.md

 ' output_gene_numbers.txt intron_masked_genome.fa > extracted_genes.fasta
 ```

-💡 **Tip:** make sure that it is the same number of gene that you have extracted from the orthologs & check if they are the same
+💡 **Tip:** make sure that it is the same number of genes that you have extracted from the orthologs & check if they are the same

 ```bash
 comm -23 sorted_list_extracted_genes.txt modified_sorted_output_gene_nr.txt > unique_to_sorted_extracted_genes.txt